royalbyte/sah/README.md

 ## Observation

-SAH is a personal project, written for learning and enjoyment.
-It is experimental and should be treated as such.
+SAH is a personal project, written for enjoyment and because I wanted a stack based allocator, as of now it can only create normal stacks, but on the future I will implement dynamic stacks, Forth size stacks (only bytes in size/size of a word or instruction) to people who want to make Forth-based programs, virtual stacks which are stacks that only live on a certain context and have weird capabilities like being able to pass the stack via function parameters (yes, this sound strange, but my mind is strange...) and other things.
+Overall SAH is experimental and should be treated as such.
 Use in production at your own discretion.